Your Research Actually Isn’t Just for Your Professor

 Because Assignments Imitate Life

-If you’re doing research outside what’s required for a degree program, your audience will be still more immediate.
+If you’re doing research outside what’s required for a degree program, this wider audience will be still more immediate and important.
+So, you’ll need to attend to this question even more closely.

 Instead, a great many degree program requirements tend to imitate life outside that program.
 That imitation may be more or less clear, more or less directly.
 But it’s often there.

 Theses or dissertations imitate monographs.
 Essays may imitate journal articles.
 Book reviews imitate, well, book reviews.
+In-class presentations imitate conference settings.
 And the list can go on.

-So, try to lift your gaze to see what a given assignment imitates.
-The more you do, the more you’ll be able to identify the audience that kind of research would typically be for.
+So, as you work on a given assignment, try to lift your gaze to see what that assignment imitates.
+The more you do, the more you’ll be able to identify the audience your project is for.

-This additional context might not be fully explicit in the stated requirements for your project.
-But the more you can fulfill that implied audience’s expectations in your work, the more likely you are to fulfill (or overdeliver on) your professor’s.
+This additional context might not be fully explicit in your project’s stated requirements.
+But the more you can fulfill that implied audience’s expectations in your work, the more likely you are to fulfill (or overdeliver on) your professor’s as well.

 Conclusion

-2. Here, I’m particularly playing off of and adapting the discussion of Jim Collins, Good to Great: Why Some Companies Make the Leap … and Others Don’t (New York: HarperBusiness, 2001), 41–64.
+2. Here, I’m particularly playing off of and adapting the discussion of Jim Collins, Good to Great: Why Some Companies Make the Leap … and Others Don’t (affiliate disclosure; New York: HarperBusiness, 2001), 41–64. ↩︎

 Some of the links above may be “affiliate links.”
 If you make a purchase or sign up for a service through one of these links, I may receive a small commission from the seller.
 This process involves no additional cost to you and helps defray the costs of making content like this available.
 For more information, please see these affiliate disclosures.